linkerd/website/linkerd.io/content/2-edge/tasks/pod-to-pod-multicluster.md

 ## Step 4: Deploy and Exporting a Service

-For our guide, we'll deploy the [bb](https://github.com/BuoyantIO/bb) service which is a simple server which just returns a static response.
+For our guide, we'll deploy the [bb](https://github.com/BuoyantIO/bb) service, which is a simple server that just returns a static response.
 We deploy it into the target cluster:

 ```bash